Dear music fan,

 I've been playing guitar for about 15 years now, electric as well as acoustic (C&W, Spanish).
 At home I sometimes write my own songs, I started doin' this about 10 years ago and have about 20 songs now.

 Some of these will probably end up in the 'trash' but I'm happy with several others.
+It's a hobby, not a job.
 Most of it is singer/songwriter-style, some of it rock (in need of a band to support).

 So, I'll just practise a bit more, write some songs and have time to think about the next move.
 I'm working on 2 songs at the moment.
 One about a highschool ex-girlfriend who chose for her career.
 And a new one (only some lyrics so far) about a tough guy who falls madly in love (no, not about me).